pebblescape/ansible/README.md

 ansible-playbook pebblescape.yml -v -i ./hosts
 ```

-If you need to enter sude password for the user, run:
+If you need to enter sudo password for the user, run:

 ```
 ansible-playbook pebblescape.yml -v -i ./hosts -K